 We gripped the sides as this one came with a demonstration.

-A few hours later, we soared high in a cable car, we enjoyed aerial views of the pale blue Dead Sea and the golden yellow Judean Desert, as well as the Snake Path stairs and the Roman ramp leading to the mountaintop fortress of Masada.
+A few hours later, we soared high in a cable car as views of the pale blue Dead Sea and the golden yellow Judean Desert, as well as the Snake Path stairs and the Roman ramp leading to the mountaintop fortress of Masada.
 Originally built by King Herod, much of it remains standing though crumbling in the driest air I’ve ever felt.
 The ruins of structures from a synagogue to storage rooms whisper the quotidian stories of those who lived and died there.
 The soft blue of the chipped mosaic floors enlivens the rusty tan of the broken stone walls.

 In 66 A.D., the procurator Flavius crossed the thin line between confiscatory taxation and outright theft when he stole vast amounts of silver from the Second Temple.
 This sparked the Jewish revolt, an uprising that brought four years of Roman retaliation.
 At the same time, a group of Jewish rebels overcame the Roman garrison at Masada and settled there.
 In 70 A.D., Romans destroyed the Temple in Jerusalem, and more Jews fled to Masada.
 Three or four years later, a Roman legion surrounded the mountain, built the ramp to attack the fortress, and laid siege.
 According to legend, the Jews chose death over slavery.
 Every man was required to slit the throats of his own wife and children and then be similarly killed by another man or kill himself.
 When the Romans ultimately breached the fortress, they found only two women and five children alive.